dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 ## Compression with HTTPS

-Compressed responses over secure connections can be controlled with the <xref:Microsoft.AspNetCore.ResponseCompression.ResponseCompressionOptions.EnableForHttps> option, which is disabled by default.
-Using compression with dynamically generated pages can lead to security problems such as the [CRIME](https://wikipedia.org/wiki/CRIME_(security_exploit)) and [BREACH](https://wikipedia.org/wiki/BREACH_(security_exploit)) attacks.
+Compressed responses over secure connections can be controlled with the <xref:Microsoft.AspNetCore.ResponseCompression.ResponseCompressionOptions.EnableForHttps> option, which is disabled by default because of the security risk.
+Using compression with dynamically generated pages can make expose the app to [CRIME](https://wikipedia.org/wiki/CRIME_(security_exploit)) and [BREACH](https://wikipedia.org/wiki/BREACH_(security_exploit)) attacks.

-When `EnableForHttps` is set to `false`, IIS, IIS Express, and [Azure App Service](xrfef:host-and-deploy/azure-iis-errors-reference) can apply gzip at the IIS web server.
+Even when `EnableForHttps` is disabled in the app, IIS, IIS Express, and [Azure App Service](xrfef:host-and-deploy/azure-iis-errors-reference) can apply gzip at the IIS web server.
 When reviewing response headers, take note of the [Server](https://developer.mozilla.org/docs/Web/HTTP/Headers/Server) value.

 ## When to use Response Compression Middleware